 Is It Safe to Fly Right Now?
 Here's What Experts Have to Say

-After months of stay-at-home orders and closed borders, cities around the world have begun the process of reopening, travel restrictions have started to soften, and leisure travelers are itching to hit the road again.
-Some travelers are dipping their toes back in with road trips, day trips, and camping trips, while others headed back into the sky.
-However, even with more people taking flights again, airlines are still struggling and only running just a fraction of their usual flights, but passenger numbers are slowly rising, particularly in the U.S. As more travelers start taking advantage of the loosened restrictions and reopenings, dare we say things are looking up for air travel?
+Back in June, after months of stay-at-home orders and closed borders, cities around the world began the process of reopening, travel restrictions started to soften, and leisure travelers were itching to hit the road again.
+We saw tons of travelers dip their toes back in with road trips, day trips, and camping trips, while others headed back into the sky.
+However, even with more people taking flights again, airlines are still struggling to cover their bottom line and even keep their employees.

 As COVID-19 cases rise to record numbers across the country, we can’t help but wonder: Is it safe to fly right now?
 According to the medical, mathematical, aviation, and travel experts we spoke with, the answer is complicated and comes with numerous caveats.
 While it may be safe to fly, that doesn’t mean it’s without risk.
 Ultimately, flying during the pandemic requires weighing the many variables and deciding how comfortable you feel getting back on a plane.
 Here’s what the experts have to say.

 How clean is the plane?

 While specific cleaning procedures and the frequency with which they’re carried out vary by airline, most major airlines are disinfecting planes between flights, giving extra attention to high-touch surfaces and bathrooms.
 Additionally, airlines like United, JetBlue, Hawaiian, Delta, and Southwest have implemented the use of electrostatic antimicrobial sprays to thoroughly disinfect every nook and cranny of the cabin, either overnight or between certain flights.